HheCcc/cse15L-Lab1-report/index.md

 [user@sahara ~]$
 ```
 * The working directory is home
-* We only use cd to change the directory
+* We only use 'cd'to change the directory
-* The output is an error, cuz we can't use cd to a file
+* The output is an error, cuz we can't use 'cd' to a file

 ## For the command 'ls'
 1. An example of using the command with no arguments.